aearly/acomb/README.md

 <a name="before">
 ### before(func, asyncFunc)

 Run a synchronous function before an async function.
-The synchronous function will be called with the aguments passed (without the callback), and the async function will be called with the return value of the sync function.
+The synchronous function will be called with the arguments passed (without the callback), and the async function will be called with the return value of the sync function.

 ```js
 function trim (str) { return str.trim(); }